codenart/codenart.github.io/_posts/2-css/2017-08-24-css-3-colors-lengths.md

 </p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-Let's assume that you are creating a website to give useful information to help other people and you want to be fair with everyone.
+Let's assume that you are creating a website to share useful information to help other people and you want to be fair with everyone.
 There are many people around the world who are using
 [Internet Explorer version 8](https://en.wikipedia.org/wiki/Internet_Explorer "ext")